 EME005 CEO LEAVE, APPOINTMENT OF ACTING OR TEMPORARY CEO

-POLICY OWNER: Council Council
+POLICY OWNER: Council

 DEPARTMENT: Office of the CEO

-CREATION DATE: REVIEW SCHEDULE: Annually
+CREATION DATE: 23/08/2022 REVIEW SCHEDULE: Annually

-RELATED PROCEDURES: Must be adopted by Absol Must be adopted by Absolute Majority
+RELATED PROCEDURES: Must be adopted by Absol ute Majority

-RELATED FORMS:
+RELATED FORMS: N/A

-RELATED DELEGATIONS:
+RELATED DELEGATIONS: N/A

-RELATED POLICIES:
+RELATED POLICIES: N/A

 LEGISLATION: s5.39C Local Government Act 1995

 DOCUMEN T CONTROL

 DATE REVIEWED: REVIEWED BY: CHANGES (IF ANY): ENDORSED BY COUNCIL:

 23/08/2022 Council Nil FC7/8/22

-28/03/2023 Council NII FC 5/3/23
+28/03/2023 Council Nil FC 5/3/23

+28/11/2023 Council Minor - Refer OCM OCM 11/11/23

+Minutes

+26/03/2024 Council Nil OCM 07/03/24

-EME005 CEO leave, appointment of Acting or Temporary CEO
+EME005 Chief Executive Officer (CEO) Leave and Appointment of Acting or Temporary

-To establish the processes for the CEO taking leave, or various kinds and for the appointment of an Acting CEO or Temporary CEO for periods of less than twelve months and to comply with the provisions of s5.39C of the Local Government Act 1995 regarding the appointment of an Acting CEO or Temporary CEO.
+To establish the processes for a CEO taking leave, the appointment of an Acting CEO or a Temporary CEO for periods of less than twelve months and to comply with the provisions of s5.39C of the Local Government Act 1995 regarding the appointment of an Acting CEO or Temporary CEO.

-The intent of this policy is to ensure that an Executive Manager is to act in the role of the Chief Executive Officer (CEO) for periods of leave, or vacation of the position, for up to six (6) weeks only and to foster the professional development of the Executive Managers who desire to gain experience in the Acting CEO role.
+The intent of this policy is to ensure that the Deputy Chief Executive Officer (DCEO) or Executive Manager Infrastructure (EMI) can be appointed to act in the role of the CEO for periods of leave, or vacation of the position for up to eight weeks only.
+This fosters the professional development of the Executives who desire to gain experience in the Acting CEO role.

-CEO taking of leave
+CEO Taking of Leave